qawemlilo/joomlajs/README.md

 npm install
 ```

-To create a Joomla! component zipped file run the command below.
+To create a zipped file for your component run the command below.

 ```
 grunt build
 ```

-Your build file will be saved in the directory named `./build`.
+Your file will be saved in the directory named `build`.

 _Note that this template will generate files in the current directory, so be
 sure to change to a new directory first if you don't want to overwrite existing